-Be a Complete Streets Ambassador Fall Programs
+Complete Streets Ambassador Program

-Bike Easy is seeking residents to be trained and supported as Complete Streets Ambassadors, who will work to promote walking, biking, transit, and livable streets in their neighborhoods.Complete Streets is the goal of bringing streets fully built to share to all the people of Greater New Orleans who bike, walk, and take transit.
-With record levels of construction underway and more to come, it’s vital that we speak up now to make sure we see the improvements which lead to healthier, more equitable outcomes for all Greater New Orleans residents.
+Complete Streets Ambassadors work to promote walking, biking, transit, and livable streets in New Orleans neighborhoods.
+‘Complete Streets’ represent the goal of providing streets built to share to everyone who bikes, walks, drives and rides transit.
+As the City of New Orleans plans to make improvements to biking infrastructure over the coming years it is vital that we speak up to make sure these changes lead to healthy, equitable outcomes for New Orleans residents.

 Desired Qualifications for Ambassadors

-- Passionate about building community and is connected to people and/or organizations in the neighborhood
+- Passionate about building community

-- Familiar with New Orleans and/or Jefferson Parish communities
+- Familiar with New Orleans communities

 - People are also encouraged to apply in small teams (2-3) with pre-existing community relationships

-- 3-month program (with ongoing opportunities beyond that), approximately 3 hours per week
+- 3 hours per week time commitment

-- Initial full weekend training
+- Initial half-day training